is00hcw/maven4enterprise/README.md

-maven4enterprise
+Maven Seed for Enterprise Usage
 ================

-maven seed for enterprise

 ## Goal

-- Serve as a ready-to-use starting point for enterprise and commercial maven-based (do not have to be JAVA, could by any JVM based language) development.
+Serve as a starting point for enterprise and commercial maven-based development.
+It doesn't have to be JAVA, could be other JVM based languages like Scala.

+## Features

+- Single and modular example.
+- Centralized `corporate-pom` to manage the settings of
+    - Encoding
+    - Compiler version
+    - SCM
+    - Style Check
+    - PMD and FindBug
+    - Reporting
+    - Essential maven plugins by groups
+- Sites
+    - Project information
+    - Unit and Integration Test
+    - JavaDoc, Xref Source Code
+- Deployment automation
+- Git flow for releasing

 ## Usage